gustavoalves-01/FinAPI/README.md

 # FinAPI

-This is a simple API developped with Node JS only for study purpouses, with the main objective as improve and consolidate the NodeJS + Express fundamentals.
+This is a simple API developed with Node JS only for study purpouses, with the main objective as improve and consolidate the NodeJS + Express fundamentals.

 ## Features
 - Create account;